Digital Digging with Henk van Ess

 ∙ Paid

-The file is about cocaine smuggling and has 4,713 pages.
-Five days for an experienced researcher to build a timeline weren’t enough.
-I managed it in 20 minutes, during a coffee break.
+4,713 pages.
+An experienced researcher would need five days to build a timeline.
+I did it in 20 minutes, during a coffee break.

-A criminal court expert walked up to me.
+A legal expert walked up to me.
 He had that look.
 “I’ve got this case file,” he said.
 “I don’t have a timeline of events yet, even after five days of hard work.
 Can AI help?”

 He opened his laptop.
 The PDF was called something like “CaseFile_Snowfall_Complete.pdf”—I’m changing details for obvious reasons.